axelvaldez/radical-companies/_posts/2024/2024-08-23-democracy-or-money.markdown

  <p>We can have democracy in this country, or we can have great wealth concentrated in the hands of a few, but we can't have both.</p>
  <p id="_signature">Justice Louis Brandeis</p>
 </div>
-<p>The US and Europe have managed to do &lsquo;both&rsquo; by doing a slow back and forth between political parties.
-We may need to continue with the back and forth fr a while, but people are the highest priority of any system that comes to power.</p>
+<p>The US and Europe have managed to do &lsquo;both&rsquo; with a slow back and forth between political parties.
+We may need to continue with the back and forth for a while, but people are the highest priority of any system that comes to power.</p>
-<p>We managed to do away with a big part of slavery once; now we have to finish the job by doing away with the distinction between owners and employees and get comfortable with co-onwership.
-An alternative system like Radical will let us experiment with things like,</p>
+<p>We to finish the job by doing away with the distinction between &lsquo;owners&rsquo; and &lsquo;employees&rsquo; and get used to with co-onwership as an alternative like Radical so we can experiment with things like,</p>
  <ul>
   <li>Make ownership based on contributions, not capital (everyone can contribute).</li>
   <li>Have work be collaborative, not (pseudo-)competitive.</li>